nguyennb12/job_tracker/README.md

 # Job Application Tracker
 A minimal, resume‑ready full‑stack app to track job applications.
 Built using FastAPI, React (Vite), Tailwind, and SQLite.

+## 💡 Project Motivation
+I built this project to help me keep track of the many job applications I was sending out.
+The process quickly became overwhelming, so I wanted a simple tool to organize applications, statuses, and notes in one place.
+At the same time, it gave me a fun opportunity to refresh my coding skills, revisit core concepts, and strengthen my memory by building something useful from scratch.

 ## 🚀 Features

 Add, edit, delete job applications.